 One thing you should avoid cooking in your iron skillet is tomato sauce.
 The acidity in tomatoes can damage the non-stick coating or seasoning of your pan.

-Always put food in a hot cast-iron skillet.
+Always put food in a hot cast-iron skillet!

-Cas ironware recommendation and what to cook in it:
+Cast ironware recommendation and what to cook in it:

 Lodge mini skillets are perfect for individual servings.
 Watch your overnight guests swoon over breakfast frittata in these.